 GSF is also a shareholder in Renewable Energy Group (REG), the world’s largest producer of biodiesel fuel made from recycled feedstock.
 REG purchases used cooking oil and converts it to biodiesel.
 Golden State Foods purchases the biodiesel to provide some of the fuel for its distribution fleet across the country.

 At Golden State Foods, diversity is a key component to the company’s sustained success.
-Diversity helps foster inclusiveness, encourages innovation, improves decision-making and broadens the scope of problem solving.
-Committed to diversity and equal opportunity, Golden State Foods employs an ethnically diverse work force including women, minorities and military personnel.
-66% of the company’s U.S. workforce is comprised of women and minorities.
+Diversity helps foster inclusiveness, encourages innovation, improves decision-making and broadens the scope of problem-solving.
+Committed to diversity and equal opportunity, Golden State Foods employs an ethnically diverse workforce including women, minorities and military personnel.
+68% of the company’s U.S. workforce is comprised of women and minorities.

 - 56% of GSF distribution associates are women and minorities